 - If you are printing from home, open the "PRINT AT HOME PATTERN" file in Acrobat or Foxit Reader.
 Then send the file to print and be sure that your printer is set at 100% scale not fit to page or any other scale.
 This is very important because if the scale is wrong, your size and fit will be all wrong.
 You can test this out by printing only the first page of the pattern that includes a box with measurements on it.
 Measure that box after printing and if it is to scale, go ahead and print the rest of the pattern.
 If your print out doesn't have margins on two of the sides, try the Poster setting in Acrobat when you open your print screen.
 Also, the first two (sometimes three) pages contain information about what pages to print for the various style versions as well as how to tape your pattern together.
 You could just view these pages on your screen and not print them out if you don't need them.
 Once you have printed the pages, you will see that there are borders on each page.
 Trim along the edges of two adjacent borders.
 Trim the same two borders on each page.
 Then tape the trimmed page to the next page, overlapping the next pages untrimmed border and tape together.
 The pages also have numbers and symbols to help you line up the borders.

-- Occasionally I have customers who can't get a few pages of their file to print.
-I have even had two customers who had phantom pages print with old versions of the pattern showing up on top of the correct pattern.
+- Occasionally we have customers who can't get a few pages of their file to print.
+We have even had two customers who had phantom pages print with old versions of the pattern showing up on top of the correct pattern.
 This is rare but it is due to a computer memory issue.
 If this happens to you, clear the cache/cookies from your computer and if that still doesn't work, turn off one or more layers of your pattern file.
 It only seems to happen with layered files because they take more memory to communicate with your printer.